es-progress/zephyr/README.md

 which can be burned to an USB stick and can act like a rescue (live) CD.
 Then you can install ESubuntu.

-If you implement your own customizations (maybe not ones that I prefer :wink:), you can have an installer that creates an Ubuntu system which is already configured for you.
+If you implement your own customizations (probably not the ones I prefer :wink:), you can have an installer that creates an Ubuntu system which is already configured for you.

 Basically you can fully automate Ubuntu customization & configuration.